-In FY 2020, the United States provided $216 million in combined Department of State and Department of Defense (DoD) military grant assistance.
-This included $105 million in Foreign Military Financing, $3 million in International Military Education and Training (IMET), and $108 million in DoD-authorized funding.
+In FY 2021, the United States provided $236 million in combined Department of State and Department of Defense (DoD) military grant assistance.
+This included $187 million in Foreign Military Financing, $3 million in International Military Education and Training (IMET), and $46 million in DoD-authorized funding.

 Since the 2014 attack in Arsal by ISIS and the Al Nusra Front, the United States has provided the LAF with aircraft, vehicles, weapons, and other equipment to help secure the country’s borders and conduct counterterrorism operations.
-In December 2017, DoD announced a $120 million assistance package to provide the LAF with a close air support capability that enabled the LAF to operate with internal joint fire support.
+In 2017, DoD announced a $120 million assistance package to provide the LAF with a close air support capability that enabled the LAF to operate with internal joint fire support.
 Additional programs have provided 130 armored High Mobility Multipurpose Wheeled Vehicles (HMMWVs) and Family of Medium Tactical Vehicles (FMTVs) and Heavy Expanded Mobility Tactical Trucks (HEMMTs) to support the LAF’s combat logistics capabilities.

 The United States Interagency Man-Portable Air Defense Systems (MANPADS) Task Force provides training on MANPADS recognition and threats to aviation security, border security, and defense personnel working on the front lines to fight illicit weapons proliferation.
 Since 2019, the MANPADS Task Force has provided MANPADS recognition and interdiction training to 34 Lebanese security officials.

-The United States conducts the annual bilateral military exercise RESOLUTE UNION (formerly Resolute Response) with the LAF.
+The United States conducts the annual military exercise RESOLUTE UNION (formerly Resolute Response) with the LAF.
 Through this and other engagements the United States has trained more than 32,000 Lebanese troops.

-For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, .
+For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.